 The scan process requires only a matter of minutes for even the most complex-shaped part.

 The 3D Inspection Process

 Once the part has been scanned, the 3D scan data can be used for 3D measurement and inspection.
 Users simply open the part’s reference data file (normally in CAD format) using the inspection software included with the ShapeGrabber system.
-Once the part has been scanned, the 3D scan data can be used for 3D measurement and 3D inspection.
-Users simply open the part’s reference data file (normally in CAD format) using the inspection software included with the ShapeGrabber system.
 By specifying the part’s tolerance envelope and importing the point cloud data from the scan, the user can compare the reference data to the scanned information.